-In application of Article 9 of Regulation 913/2010, the RFC 2 Management board has mandated a consortium of consultant firms to carry out a Transport Market Study.
+In application of Article 9 of Regulation (EU) 913/2010, the RFC 2 Management board has mandated a consortium of consultant firms to carry out a Transport Market Study.
+This study was carried out in 2012 and 2013.
 The following summarises the essential elements of this study.